singh19dhananjay/What-s-Cooking-Kaggle-Competition-/README.md

 Some of our strongest geographic and cultural associations are tied to a region's local foods.
 # This playground competitions asks you to predict the category of a dish's cuisine given a list of its ingredients.

-I would like to thank [Yummly]("https://www.yummly.com/") for providing this unique dataset.
+I would like to thank Yummly - https://www.yummly.com for providing this unique dataset.
 Kaggle is hosting this playground competition for fun and practice.

 # In the dataset, we include the recipe id, the type of cuisine, and the list of ingredients of each recipe (of variable length).
 The data is stored in JSON format.